model-checking/kani/README.md

 The Kani Rust Verifier is a bit-precise model checker for Rust.

 Kani verifies:
- * Memory Safety -- Even in unsafe Rust code.
+ * Memory Safety -- even in unsafe rust code.
- * User specified Assertions.
+ * User specified assertions.
- * Absence of Panics.
+ * Absence of panics.
- * Checks for some classes of Undefined Behavior.
+ * Checks for some classes of undefined behavior.

 ## Installation